milesnature/bookmarks/README.md

 * Data can be retrieved

 ### Instructions
 1. Create a config.js file in the main directory.
 This provides access to the mongodb database and sets deployment port.
 The url below points to a locally deployed instance, named MyDatabase.
-This should be updated with the path yours.
+This should be updated with your db connection string.
 ```javascript
 module.exports = {
     url: 'mongodb://localhost:27017/MyDatabase',